'We want Tino Rangatiratanga over our lives': Waikato joins nationwide protest

 “The call is out to everybody to join us today - to Māori and Pākehā - everyone to come together in unity.”

-The hīkoi left Kirikiriroa Marae at 7.30am bound for University of Waikato where there will be speakers after a mihi whakatau at the Pā.
+The hīkoi left Kirikiriroa Marae at 7.30am bound for University of Waikato where there were speakers after a mihi whakatau at the Pā.

 The Hamilton hikoī would disburse by 10am.